-'Don't be alarmed': Biden makes remarks on spread of omicron
+'Don't be alarmed': Biden touts vaccination amid omicron surge

 Former U.S. Surgeon General Jerome Adams said on “Morning in America” last month that while omicron was sweeping across the nation, this was not the last we have seen of the delta variant.

 “People really need to understand is we’re still going to see this delta surge filling up hospitals for another two to three weeks, we’re gonna see it run the course.
-Then any cases of omicron end up in the hospital on top of that really could be the straw that breaks the camel’s back,” Adams said on “Morning in America.”
+Then any cases of omicron that end up in the hospital on top of that really could be the straw that breaks the camel’s back,” Adams said.
 “And then people won’t be able to get care for heart attacks, or strokes, or car wrecks.”

 Biden’s remarks come as some government agencies updated their safety measures to prevent widespread infection.
 In Chicago, anyone 5 years and older will be required to show proof of vaccination to dine indoors, visit gyms or enter entertainment venues where food or drinks are being served.
 Boston introduced similar guidelines Monday as well.